Glossary | Mortgage Terms, Definitions, and Plain‑Language Home Loan Explanations

 Variable Rate — An interest rate that can change over time based on market conditions.

-Verification of Assets (VOA) — A lender’s review of your bank accounts, savings, and financial assets to confirm funds for closing and reserves.
+Verification of Assets (VOA) — A lender’s review of your bank accounts, savings, and financial assets.

 Verification of Employment (VOE) — A lender’s confirmation of your job status, income, and employment history.